Matthew A. Gardner

 Matthew’s levelheadedness helps him connect with people in a way that puts them at ease, makes them feel heard and enables the process of negotiation and communication to run smoothly.
 It’s this centeredness and ability to listen that makes Matthew successful whether he’s working on a collections matter, helping a board elect a new president or working with homeowners to amend their governing documents.

 His approach to lawyering as a service gives Matthew a sense of mission.
 Always ready to meet clients at industry events and frequently asked to speak to groups of community leaders, Matthew has established himself as a knowledgeable, reassuring guide to the ins and outs of common interest development living.
-As a senior associate, Matthew works closely with new associates, mentoring them and acclimating them to the nuances of the common interest development industry.
+As a partner, Matthew works closely with new associates, mentoring them and acclimating them to the nuances of the common interest development industry.

 In addition to amending CC&Rs and counseling clients, Matthew also manages R|O|D Collect, our delinquent assessment collection services department.
 Matthew provides counsel on our judicial foreclosure program and advises why we believe it is the most productive way to retrieve overdue assessment fees.
 He supervises the collection managers and their collection accounts.